burger icon

 Instead of rattling off another lifeless list, picture this: It’s Friday night, you’re dead keen for some spins and your card delivers the “transaction declined” treatment.
 Been there, trust me.
 These are your real options-in the order I’d actually use them after a bunch of tries and fails:

 • Cryptocurrency: Fast as, unless you stuff up the wallet code like I did once.
 Still a bit nervy the first time.
-Bitcoin, Litecoin, Bitcoin Cash only-no bloody ETH, so don't waste your time looking.
-Funds usually land in about 10-30 minutes, unless the blockchain's backed up.
+The menu now includes Bitcoin, Litecoin, Bitcoin Cash, and they've finally added the Bitcoin Lightning Network for faster transactions.
+No bloody ETH though, so don’t waste your time looking.
+Funds usually land in about 10-30 minutes, unless the blockchain’s backed up.
 Had a mate whose Litecoin hit in five minutes flat, but when I tried Bitcoin on a Saturday night, it lagged nearly an hour.
-At least no awkward bank phone call about "unusual transactions."
+At least no awkward bank phone call about “unusual transactions.”
+The minimum deposit for Bitcoin has dropped to around $25 USD too, which is a nice change.

 • ecoPayz: Handy for privacy, though sign-up needed a mountain of ID last round.
 Once it’s rolling, deposits are quick, with the same $25 USD floor.
 Just set your ecoPayz wallet to USD-those sneaky conversion fees will get you if you leave it in AUD.
 Bloody banks, I swear.
 For withdrawals, expect up to three business days, or a bit longer if they’re faffing around with your details.
 Happened to me last winter-wallet finally pinged on Tuesday after a Friday request.